hanabi/hanabi.github.io/Reference.md

 - Extinguishing every clue **does not** include giving *Tempo Clues* (e.g. clues that do not meet *Minimum Clue Value Principle*).
 - Extinguishing every clue **does not** include cluing something in the hand of the player who came directly before.
 This is because the player who came before did not see anything for the next player to do, and is therefore giving them "permission" to discard.
 In this situation, cluing is optional; players can choose to either clue the previous hand or discard at their discretion.
 - Extinguishing every clue **does not** include cluing cards that will be almost certainly be *Order Chop Moved* by an upcoming player who already has two or more 1's clued in their hand.

-#### No Play Clues with a Number 5 Clue

-- All number 5 clues in the *Early Game* are **never** to be interpreted as a *Play Clue*.
-- Thus, if a number 5 clue is given to an off-chop 5 in the *Early Game*, then it will be interpreted as either a *5 Stall* or a *5's Chop Move*.
-- If you want to give a *Play Clue* to a 5, then you can still do so, you just have to give a color clue instead of a number clue.

 ### 5 Stalls (Intermediate Section)